Crusader Rabbit

-Crusader Rabbit is the first animated series produced specifically for television.
+Crusader Rabbit is an American animated cartoon series created by Alexander Anderson and Jay Ward, and the first of its kind to be produced specifically for television.
 Its main characters were Crusader Rabbit and his sidekick Ragland T. Tiger, or "Rags".
 The stories were four-minute-long satirical cliffhangers.

 The concept was test marketed in 1948, while the initial serial – Crusader vs. the State of Texas – aired on KNBH in Los Angeles beginning on August 1, 1950 (not August 1, 1949 as some sources erroneously state).
-The program was syndicated from 1950 to 1951 for 195 episodes, then was revived in 1959 for 260 color episodes.
-Jay Ward, who went on to create The Rocky and Bullwinkle Show, was involved as business manager and producer.
+The program was syndicated from 1950 to 1951 for 195 episodes, then was revived in 1956 for 260 color episodes.
+Ward, who later went on to create The Adventures of Rocky and Bullwinkle and Friends, was involved as business manager and producer.

 Production history

-The concept of a cartoon series made exclusively for television came from animator Alex Anderson, who worked for Terrytoons Studios.
+The concept of a cartoon series made exclusively for television came from animator Alex Anderson, who worked for Terrytoons Studios founded by Anderson's uncle Paul Terry.
 Terrytoons turned down Anderson's proposed series, preferring to remain in theatrical film animation.
 Consequently, Anderson approached Jay Ward to create a partnership – Anderson being in charge of production and Ward arranging financing.
 Ward became business manager and producer, joining with Anderson to form "Television Arts Productions" in 1947.

-They tried to sell the series – initially presented as part of a proposed series, The Comic Strips of Television, which featured an earlier incarnation of Dudley Do-Right of the Mounties – to the NBC television network, with Jerry Fairbanks as the network's "supervising producer".
-NBC didn't broadcast Crusader Rabbit on their network, but allowed Fairbanks to sell the series in national syndication, with many NBC affiliates, including those in New York and Los Angeles, picking it up for local showings.
-WNBC-TV in New York continued to show the original Crusader Rabbit episodes from 1950 through 1967, and some stations used the program as late as the 1970s.
+They tried to sell the series, initially presented as part of a proposed series, The Comic Strips of Television, which featured an earlier incarnation of Dudley Do-Right of the Mounties – to the NBC TV network, with Jerry Fairbanks as the network's "supervising producer".
+NBC didn't broadcast Crusader Rabbit, but allowed Fairbanks to sell the series in national syndication with many NBC affiliates, including those in New York and Los Angeles, picking it up for local showings.
+WNBC-TV in New York continued to show the original Crusader Rabbit episodes from 1950 - 1967, and some stations used the program as late as the 1970s.

 The original series employed limited animation, appearing almost as narrated storyboards with frequent cuts and minor movement by the characters, much in the style of another early NBC animated program, Tele-Comics.
 This was due to the limited budget that producers Jay Ward and Alex Anderson worked with to film the series.

 In 1948 Clarence E. Wheeler created the original opening and closing theme for the animated series, adapting and composing the folk melodies "The Trail to Mexico" (known on cue sheets as "Rabbit Fanfare") and "Ten Little Indians" (known as "Main Title Rabbit").
 Each program began with a title sequence of a mounted knight galloping across the screen.
 The episodes then featured a short, usually satirical, adventure in the form of a movie serial, ending with a cliffhanger.